Jtaks/owen-wilson-discord/README.md

 # owen-wilson-discord

-A discord bot that uses the [owen-wilson-wow-api](https://owen-wilson-wow-api.herokuapp.com/) to deliver content.
+A discord bot that uses the [owen-wilson-wow-api](https://owen-wilson-wow-api.herokuapp.com/) to serve wows.

 ## Setup